davide-maestroni/robo-fashion/README.md

 #robo-fashion

-This library employes builder and fluent design patterns to enable easy iteration and manipulation of Android sparse collections.
+This library employs builder and fluent design patterns to enable easy iteration and manipulation of Android sparse collections.

 ##Overview